Measuring the Graph Concordance of Locally Dependent Observations: Introduction

+To deal with this situation, this paper provides a benchmark inference method under the cross-sectional dependence assumption of dependency graph.
+The dependency graph assumption requires that any two sets of outcomes that have no link between the two sets are independent.
 While the dependency graph assumption can be restrictive in certain applications, it is flexible in other dimensions.
 First, the correlations between linked pairs can be heterogeneous across pairs.
 Second, the local dependence is different from cluster dependence, because the neighborhoods are not disconnected from each other.
 Therefore, the cross-sectional dependence structure can be very complex, when the network is large and complex.
-Third, one can easily extend this paper's approach to $m$-dependence where any two sets of outcomes that are $m$ links away are independent.
-While it is preferred to adopt a parsimonious modeling, some network configurations may allow this extension without obscuring the inference result, such as when there are many components in the large network (e.g. social network studies on households in many villages or students in many schools.)
-When the main interest is in testing cross-sectional dependence along the network, so that the null hypothesis is cross-sectional independence, the dependency graph assumption constitutes a least favorable alternative hypothesis which is closest to the null hypothesis, and hence it is reasonable to focus on this configuration.
+Third, one can easily extend this paper's approach to $m$-dependence where any two sets of outcomes that are $m$ links away are independent.\footnote{The $m$-dependence in times series can be viewed as a special case of an $m$-dependency graph where the graph is given as a line graph along a time ordering.} While it is preferred to adopt a parsimonious modeling, some network configurations may allow this extension without obscuring the inference result, such as when there are many components in the large network (e.g. social network studies on households in many villages or students in many schools.)

 The main contribution of this paper is to develop a method of permutation-based inference for the GC under the dependency graph assumption.
 The confidence intervals generated from the method exhibit two-tier validity; when the outcomes are exchangeable, the inference procedure is valid in finite samples, and when the outcomes fail to be exchangeable, the inference procedure is shown to be asymptotically valid under a set of regularity conditions.